tadamaen/DSA3101-Group-Project-Group-3/README.md

 # DSA3101 Group Project Group 3

 ## Enhancing Guest Experience Through Data-Driven Journey Mapping and Analysis

 #### Introduction

-This project aims to look into the guest experiences at Universal Studios Singapore (USS).
-By utilizing data-driven approach, predictive modeling and agent-based modeling, we want to optimize the guest flow and improve guest satisfaction, looking to potentially boost operational efficiency and revenue for USS.
+This project aims to analyze guest experiences at Universal Studios Singapore (USS), addressing growing concerns about increasing dissatisfaction rates among visitors.
+Despite efforts to enhance guest satisfaction, USS has struggled to pinpoint the key factors driving this decline, making it difficult to implement targeted improvements.

+By leveraging a data-driven approach, predictive modeling, and agent-based simulations, this project seeks to optimize guest flow and enhance the overall visitor experience.
+Poor satisfaction ratings can lead to declining attendance, reduced revenue, and ultimately lower profitability for USS.
+By identifying and addressing pain points, the project aims to boost operational efficiency, improve guest satisfaction, and drive revenue growth, ensuring USS remains a top entertainment destination.

 #### How the project came about?
 (Problems faced by entertainment venues)

+The project was initiated in response to growing challenges faced by Universal Studios Singapore (USS) in maintaining high guest satisfaction amidst evolving visitor expectations.
+In recent years, demographic shifts have led to a more diverse audience with varied preferences and demands, making it increasingly difficult to cater to all guest segments effectively.
+Additionally, guest dissatisfaction rates have been rising, with common complaints related to long wait times, overcrowding, inefficient park layouts and inconsistent service quality.

+Despite USS's efforts to enhance operations, they have struggled to pinpoint the exact causes behind this growing dissatisfaction.
+This issue is critical because poor guest experiences can lead to negative reviews, reduced visitor retention, lower attendance, and ultimately a decline in revenue and profitability.
+Furthermore, the increased reliance on digital experiences and higher expectations for seamless, personalized services put additional pressure on theme parks to modernize their approach.
+Recognizing these challenges, this project was developed to leverage data-driven insights, predictive modeling, and agent-based simulations to identify inefficiencies, optimize guest flow, and enhance overall satisfaction, ultimately improving USS’s long-term operational success.

 #### What are the motivations of the project?